Inside Amanda Bynes' Private World

 But she was wiling to change course just a bit.
 In a seeming bid to take the shine off her straight-laced image, she told Cosmopolitan that, yes, she does drink occasionally—"I'm in that phase where I just want to have fun!"—and that she was looking to stun with a meaty, dramatic role.
 "I'd love to do something that would shock people, something that's against type," she said, adding, "I feel like people don't know yet what I can really do."

 Two years later she posed in lingerie and a bellybutton ring for a February 2010 Maxim cover that proclaimed her "grown up & uncovered."
-Inside, she shared her parents, former dentist Rick and former office manager Lynn, had asked if she'd be doing "sexy movies."
+Inside, she shared her parents, former dentist Rick Bynes and former office manager Lynn Bynes, had asked if she'd be doing "sexy movies."
 Her response, she said: "If they're done the right way, then maybe!"

 AKM-GSI

+That honor belonged to Adderall, which she took to after reading an article about how women were using the pills to stay thin.
+"I was like, 'Well, I have to get my hands on that.'"
+A quick trip to a psychiatrist employing her skills to fake the symptoms of ADD scored her a prescription and soon she, admitted, she was abusing the stimulant. f

-But when she showed up to the Atlanta set that spring—fresh off a traumatizing split from rapper-actor Kid Cudi—she was no longer the girl set insiders lauded as a consummate professional.
+By the time she showed up to Hall Pass' Atlanta set in spring 2010—fresh off a traumatizing split from rapper-actor Kid Cudi—she was no longer the girl set insiders lauded as a consummate professional.
 (In The Hollywood Reporter profile, Morgan Creek Productions president David Robinson, a producer on Bynes' 2007 comedy Sydney White, said the star "was always on time, worked hard and was great with the crew and the cast.")
 One source told The Hollywood Reporter she hadn't learned her lines.
 Another whispered to The Daily Beast that she was acting paranoid and scared.

+The real issue, she revealed to PAPER, was that she was chewing "a bunch" of Adderall tablets in her trailer in an effort to get high "and literally being scatterbrained and not being able to focus on my lines or memorize them for that matter."
+On set, she continued, she "remembers seeing my image on the screen and literally tripping out and thinking my arm looked so fat because it was in the foreground or whatever and I remember rushing off set and thinking, Oh my god, I look so bad."

-She was swiftly replaced by future Baywatch actress Alexandra Daddario with both camps blaming the switch-up on a scheduling conflict.
+Bothered by "the mixture of being so high that I couldn't remember my lines and not liking my appearance," she dropped out, and was swiftly replaced by future Baywatch actress Alexandra Daddario with both camps blaming the switch-up on a scheduling conflict.
+"I made a bunch of mistakes but I wasn't fired," she insisted.
+"I did leave...it was definitely completely unprofessional of me to walk off and leave them stranded when they'd spent so much money on a set and crew and camera equipment and everything."

-Months later, Bynes declared her retirement and instead of acting, began acting out.
 It started with a series of 2012 driving violating that ranged from merely troubling—that March she was pulled over for talking on her cell phone, but drove off before she was ticketed—to full-on alarming.
 In the first of three accidents, she ran her BMW into another car while trying to pass a police car at 3 a.m.
 When she refused a breathalyzer, she was arrested for a DUI.
 She followed up that performance with two consecutive hit-and-runs.

 In the age of twitter, fans devoured every update in real time, with Bynes providing commentary of her own.
 As her missives grew increasingly concerning—in one, she asked President Barack Obama to fire the cop that arrested her; in another she told Rihanna ex Chris Brown "beat you because you're not pretty enough—outlets began compiling lists of her wildest tweets.